 Retail Theft, Skokie / Old Orchard Courthouse

-For individuals with little or no criminal background, deferred prosecution agreements with the State may be possible.
-A deferred prosecution will typically involve a requirement that the defendant complete certain conditions then ordered to return a few months later to show the Court that he/she has completed the necessary conditions successfully.
+For individuals with little or no criminal background, a defense attorney may be able to negotiate a deferred prosecution agreement with the State.
+A deferred prosecution will typically involve a requirement that the defendant complete certain conditions and then be ordered to return a few months later to show the Court that he/she has completed the necessary conditions successfully.
 When this is demonstrated, a complete dismissal of charge is entered by the judge.
-Of course, this is a very favorable outcome.
-Further, the defendant may be eligible for an expungement of their retail theft arrest record after a dismissal of these charges is entered.
+Of course, this is a very favorable outcome and the defendant may be eligible for an expungement of their Retail Theft arrest record.Contact Our Skokie Retail Theft Attorneys

-The criminal defense attorneys at The Davis Law Group, P.C. have years of experience practicing in this courthouse and are familiar with the courthouse procedures, prosecutors, Clerks of the Circuit Court, and the Judges that preside in Skokie courthouse.
-Contact us today if you require legal assistance for a misdemeanor or felony charge of retail theft in the Skokie/Old Orchard Courthouse.
+The criminal defense attorneys at The Davis Law Group, P.C. have years of experience practicing in this courthouse and are familiar with the courthouse procedures, prosecutors, Clerks of the Circuit Court, and the Judges that preside in the Skokie courthouse.
+Contact us today if you require legal assistance for a misdemeanor or felony charge of Retail Theft in the Skokie/Old Orchard Courthouse.
 Let us put our experience and knowledge to work for you.